Mathematics at Little Elm ISD

 In this pathway, students will learn grade level material and take the corresponding STAAR during their 6th, 7th, and 8th grade years.
 When they enter high school, each student is required to take Algebra I in 9th grade and Geometry in 10th grade.
 They can choose what math courses they would like to enroll in, based on prerequisite courses, during their 11th and 12th grade years.

-In this pathway, students in 6th grade will be invited to enroll in the 6th Grade Compacted Math course.
+In this pathway, students in 5th grade can be invited to enroll in the 6th Grade Compacted Math course.
 This course has a preceding summer course that covers 100% of the 6th Grade TEKS.
 During their 6th Grade year, they will enroll in Compacted Math (100% of the 7th grade TEKS and 100% of the 8th Grade TEKS) and take the 8th Grade STAAR at the end of the year.
-During their 7th grade year, they will enroll in Algebra I Pre-AP and take the Algebra I EOC at the end of the year.
+During their 7th grade year, they will enroll in Algebra I Honors and take the Algebra I EOC at the end of the year.
 This is a high school credited course.
-During their 8th grade year, they will enroll in Geometry Pre-AP.
+During their 8th grade year, they will enroll in Geometry Honors.
 This is a high school credited course.
 When they enter high school, each student will have options for math courses, based on prerequisites, during their 9th, 10th, 11th, and 12th grade years.